 What Makes a Bad Dental Website?

-If your site at least some of the first 20 elements in this list, then you’re on the right track to having a great dental website.
+If your site has at least some of the first 20 elements in this list, then you’re on the right track to having a great dental website.

 However, there are some big mistakes you can make that backtrack your progress.
 No website is perfect -- but if it fails to offer value, is difficult to navigate, or simply doesn’t have the features your potential patients are looking for, you have a big problem.
 And you might not even know it unless you sit down to analyze what is going on with your site on a regular basis.

 21. No Membership Prompt